Kremeniijkii/IntelChallenge/README.txt

-This is a intel challenge project.
+This is a intel challenge project!